-Covering everything from rederendums to recalls, this lesson takes students to the voting booth and explains what they might see on a typical ballot.
-Students will discover how voters have the opportunity to initiate change in state and local government.
+Covering everything from referendums to recalls, this lesson takes students to the voting booth and explains what they might see on a typical ballot.
+Middle and high school students will use this activity to discover how voters have the opportunity to initiate change in state and local government.

 Does your state let kids under age 18 preregister to vote so they'll be all set when the time comes?
 Click here to find out about preregistration, which states allow it, and what the age limits are.

 Got a 1:1 classroom?
 Download fillable PDF versions of this lesson's materials below!

 Love this lesson?
 Explore all of our free election curriculum and teaching resources at our Election Headquarters.

 - Describe the typical process of registering to vote and what happens at the polling place

 - Identify the types of choices voters typically encounter on ballots